zkr0014 zeitkratzer RECORDS, BARCODE: 4250137262833, CD, 8-page-booklet, duration: 58:50

 The previous folk music repertoire à la zeitkratzer has been expanded for "Neue Volksmusik" with music traditions from Switzerland.
 Of course, zeitkratzer does not treat this music in any less of a radical way than their other musical material.

 In Alpen Horn Noise, (un)traditional alphorn sounds are combined with Romanian folk dance.
 Acoustic shadows of Bavarian / Austrian music merge with a droning, hurdy-gurdy like singing, suggesting a connection to the Balkan mountains.
 Musical traditions are tumbled together and meet each other in new ways.
 We hear some grotesque qualities of folk music, a music driven by cow bell percussion and a manic muezzin.
 Further on we hear group yodelling, which definitely turns every Alpine milk sour, but which also recalls the original function of shouting as a mountain signal.
 At the same time, “Neue Volksmusik” also includes contemplative and serious music.
-Alpenrose is dominated by uncanny bodyless harmonic sounds, and the chords in Alpsäge float ethereally.
+Alpenrose is dominated by uncanny bodyless harmonic sounds, and the chords in Alpsäge float ethernally.

-All recorded live at the festival Alpentöne at the Vierwaldstätter lake in Switzerland.
+All recorded live at the Festival Alpentöne at the Vierwaldstätter lake in Switzerland.